artooro/ftp-port-proxy/ReadMe.md

         The FTP server host or IP to connect to.
   -server-port int
-        The FTP server port number. (default 21) -version
+        The FTP server port number. (default 21) -logtostderr=false
+        Logs are written to standard error instead of to files.
+  -stderrthreshold=ERROR
+        Log events at or above this severity are logged to standard error as well as to files.
+  -log_dir=""
+        Log files will be written to this directory instead of the default temporary directory.
+  -version
         Show version number
 ```